[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 However, the widespread use of inline policies can be difficult to manage and prevent enforcing homogenous policy configuration and usage for a larger number of identities.
 Managed policies attached to an identity are more effective for centralizing change management and administration in complex, distributed systems.

-10. Regularly Review Permissions
+10. Regularly review permissions

 • Failing to use IAM roles: When using AWS services for your workloads, it’s crucial to utilize roles with customized permissions.
 This ensures that users have only the permissions they need to perform their specific tasks, and AWS will handle the issuance of temporary credentials to prevent concerns about database password leaks.